Dokkae6949/VRPong/README.md

 # VRPong

 VRPong is a virtual reality (VR) game made with Godot game engine.
-The game is designed to be played with a VR headset and controllers, and it has been tested with popular VR systems such as Oculus Rift, HTC Vive, and Valve Index.
+The game is designed to be played with a VR headset and controllers.

 ## Getting Started